 Terpenes (pronounced tur-peens) are the fragrant essential oils found in all plants and are responsible for the different tastes and scents.
 The cannabis plant consists of a wide variety of chemicals and compounds.
 About 140 of these aromatic organic hydrocarbons are terpenes.
 Terpenes bind to receptors in the brain and give rise to various effects.
 Terpenes may also modulate the effects of cannabinoids such as THC and CBD concentrations.

 Caryophyllene – Is a spicy, peppery terpene found in many different edible plants.
 Spices like black pepper, cloves, basil, rosemary, eucalyptus, as well as cannabis are known to exhibit high concentrations of caryophyllene.
 This zesty terpene is known for having anti-anxiety, anti-inflammatory, anti-fungal, analgesic, anti-oxidant, and antibiotic effects.

 Geraniol – Is a sweet aromatic terpene present in geraniums.
 Geraniol is commonly used in the fragrance industry with its rose and floral notes.
 This monoterpenoid exhibits analgesic, anti-depressant, and anti-inflammatory properties.

 Humulene – Is a terpene that naturally occurs in clove, basil, hops, and cannabis Sativa.
 It carries a subtle earthy, woody aroma with spicy herbal notes you might recognize in some of your favourite strains.
 Humulene is analgesic, anti-inflammatory and anti-bacterial relieving.

-Limonene – Is an aromatic dominant terpene in strains that have a pronounced sativa effect.
-It has a fresh citrus odor that is commonly found in lemons, juniper, rosemary, peppermint and fruit peels.
+Limonene – Is an aromatic dominant terpene in strains that have a pronounced Sativa effect.
+It has a fresh citrus odour that is commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
 It also aids in the absorption of other terpenes through the skin and mucous membranes.
-Limonene is best known for it’s anti-fungal treatment.
+Limonene is best known for its anti-fungal treatment.
 The terpene is also anti-anxiety and anti-depressant.
-Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial and antibiotic.
+Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial, and antibiotic.

-Linalool – Is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint and birch trees.
+Linalool – Is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint, and birch trees.
 It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is in particular one of the substances used most widely as a sedative.
-Linalool is also used in the treatment of anxiety, depression and epilepsy.
-As well analgesic, anti-inflammatory, anti-oxidant and anti-fungal.
+Linalool is also used in the treatment of anxiety, depression, and epilepsy.
+As well as analgesic, anti-inflammatory, anti-oxidant, and anti-fungal.